 -

-The bodys metabolism is improved with massage.
+Improved body metabolism is associated with massage.

 -